rackerlabs/design-system/_component_design/file-tile.md

 ### Loading

-When a file tile loads, use the loading bar to indicate progress.
+While the file is being uploaded, use the loading bar to indicate progress.

 {% endcolumn %}